Bui-Christopher/docker-linux-vim-tut/02/Solution.md

 Great, nothing happened.
 Let's continue on to try and explore what actually is going on.

 ### Add additional flags
-Let's add an additional flags like "-it" and "-d"
+Let's add additional flags like "-it" and "-d"

 ```docker run -it debian```